 Amongst all of these changes, we must ask ourselves – how do we want to live and work?
 What does the future of work look like?

 Microsoft Germany’s new world of work

 All technology requires the right culture to ensure that is reaches its maximum potential.
 Microsoft’s research has shown that for a company to receive the most benefit from technology, they must embrace and encourage a strong digital culture – and a properly designed working environment is one such contribution.

-Microsoft Germany’s headquarters in Munich, which opened its doors two years ago, was designed with the modern workplace in mind, to ensure that employees and visitors alike are in an environment which truly gets the best out of them.
+Microsoft Germany’s headquarters in Munich, which opened its doors four years ago, was designed with the modern workplace in mind, to ensure that employees and visitors alike are in an environment which truly gets the best out of them.

-The focus of the new office is centred around diverse employees, with different needs and talents.
+The focus of the office is centred around diverse employees, with different needs and talents.
 Each employee can decide for himself how and where they would like to work, at any given time, and on any given day – from private quiet areas for deep focus, or more open collaborative workspaces which encourage discussion and brainstorming.